jpblavatt/voidgame/README.md

 # voidgame

 Void is my name for a board game I designed in college.
 This project is an interface for the rules of Void.

-## Usage

-In order to use voidgame you need to understand voidgame.State and voidgame.process().

-### State

-### process()
+Once you have read the rules, check out voidgame.py. voidgame.State holds the data and voidgame.process() does the work.

 ## Rules of Void
 Void is an abstract strategy board game for two players.